jamii/imp/diary.md

 I added a filtering phase at the start of each query to handle self-joins and constants, so we can now write queries like:

 ```
+?x is friends with #42
+?x has 7 friends
 ?x is from "England"
 ?x is friends with ?x
 ```